c5huracan/c5huracan.github.io/_posts/2025-02-08-The-ratio-of-people-to-cake-is-too-big.md

 ![Nvidia Hydra Architecture](/images/hydra.png)
 <p align="center">Source: Nvidia</p>

-...and in case you need reminded of what a Hydra actually is:
+...and in case you need a reminder of what a Hydra actually is:

 <p align="center">
   <img src="/images/hydra.jpg" alt="Not the Nvidia Hydra?">